shjoshi3/statute-retrieval/README.md

 #### BM25 scoring (_using Terrier_)

-Summarising my steps of retrieval.
-More information is [here](http://terrier.org/docs/v3.5/quickstart.html)
-- Create a `<your-terrier-installation-path>/etc/collection.spec` file using the template of `base-scoring/terrier-files/collection_statute.spec`.
-- Create a `<your-terrier-installation-path>/etc/terrier.properties` file using the template of `base-scoring/terrier-files/terrier.properties.statute`.

-The collection.spec tells Terrier installation the location of documents to index.
-The **order** in collection.spec is important.
-The first file becomes terrier document 1, second file becomes terrier document 2, and so on.
-These document numbers are returned by Terrier while retrieving.
-Also, remember to include the paths of empty statutes S32.txt, S58.txt, S162.txt as the 32nd document, 58th document and 162nd document in collection.spec order respectively.
-Else, the document id in Terrier retrieval output will not match the actual documents in dataset.
+Ensure Terrier is installed.
+- `export TERRIER_HOME=<your-terrier-installation-path>`.

-- Now, go to terrier installation folder and run
+-  Then, run `./base-scoring/bm25-scoring.sh`.
-    + `bin/trec_terrier.sh -i  #for indexing of statute docs`
-    + `bin/trec_terrier.sh --printstats #for stats of the built index, no of docs, etc.`
-- The AILA queries have been formatted in TREC topic format by me.
-Copy `base-scoring/terrier-files/topics.txt` to `<your-terrier-installation-path>/var/topics.txt` To retrieve using BM25 model, run
-    + `bin/trec_terrier.sh -r -Dtrec.topics=var/topics.txt -Dtrec.model=BM25  > var/BM25b0.75.info 2>&1  #redirect to info file is optional`
-where, `-Dtrec.tropics` gives path of topics file and `-Dtrec.model` can be used to apply any other model as well (see [here](http://terrier.org/docs/v3.5/configure_retrieval.html))
-The score file with a `.res` extension should now have been created.
-The score file I've used for experiments is available at `base-scoring/terrier-files/BM25b0.75.res`.
+Result file will be generated at `base-scoring` directory.

 #### LDA topic similarity score
 This was implemented in python using _gensim_ topic modeling library.
-Activate the virtual environment and then run `lda-scoring.py`-
+Activate the virtual environment and then run `lda-scoring.py`.
-    + `source env/bin/activate`
+- `source env/bin/activate`
-    + `cd base-scoring; python lda-scoring.py`
+- `cd base-scoring; python lda-scoring.py`

 This will create a new directory (based on timestamp) with output score file `lda_base_score.res` and other extra files such as lda model files, dictionary of tokens in statute corpus, etc.

 #### Evaluation plan